AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 1. To publish the hostname, select the **Opt-in to publishing PI to OCS Agent Hostname in OCS?** option under `Data Privacy`.

-1. (Optional) In the **PI to OCS Agent Description** box, enter a descriptive name for the agent.
+1. (Optional) In the **PI to OCS Agent Description** field, enter a descriptive name for the agent.

 1. To save your selections, select **Ok**, and then select **Save** in the utility.

-## List of agent status states
+## List of agent states

 It may take a few minutes for a PI System to register with OCS.
-The table below lists the various states that may appear under **Agent Status** in the PI to OCS Configuration Utility.
+The table below lists the various states that may appear under **Agent State** in the PI to OCS Configuration Utility.

 | **State**                     | **Description**                                              |
 | ----------------------------- | ------------------------------------------------------------ |